spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-dynamic-multistore.md

 {% endinfo_block %}

-## Store in URL
+## Add store name to Storefront URLs

 If you want a store name as part of the URL path, follow the steps below.

 {% info_block warningBox "Verification" %}

-If you are working with pre-generated internal URLs in Twig templates, you must now wrap them using the new Twig function `generatePath()`.
-This function is provided by the `GeneratePathTwigPlugin` plugin.
-This ensures the URLs include the necessary context (store name) based on the current request.
+If you're using internal URLs in Twig templates, now they must be wrapped using the `generatePath()` Twig function provided by the `GeneratePathTwigPlugin` plugin.
+This ensures the URLs contain the necessary context, such as a store name, based on the current request.

 {% endinfo_block %}

-Enable the store name in URL functionality:
+1. Configure store name in URLs:

 **config/Shared/config_default.php**